docker/docs/enterprise/index.md

 ![](images/docker-ee-overview-4.svg){: .with-border}

-- Docker EE manager nodes are both Swarm managers and Kubernetes masters to enable high availability
+- Docker EE manager nodes are both Swarm managers and Kubernetes masters, to enable high availability
 - Allocate nodes for Swarm and Kubernetes workloads
 - Single pane of glass for monitoring apps
 - Enhanced Swarm hostname routing mesh with Interlock 2.0